vessahnjoya/gemini-lite/REPORT.md

 ## Gemini Lite Client Program

-`The ClientEngine class implements the core logic for handling Gemini Lite protocol interactions respective to a client, including redirects, input requests, and slow down responses.
-It uses a recursive approach through runWithRedirect() to manage up to 5 redirects before failing with exit code 1.
-The engine format client request, and parses server replies and takes specific actions based on status codes.
-Exit codes indicate success (0), protocol errors (match status code such as code 50, 56 etc), or failures (1)`
+`The ClientEngine class implements the logic for handling Gemini Lite protocol interactions respective to a client, including redirects, input requests, and slow down responses.
+It uses a recursive approach to manage up to 5 redirects before failing with exit code 1.
+The engine formats client request, and parses server replies and takes specific actions based on status codes.
+Exit codes indicate success (0), protocol errors status code such as code 50-59, or failures (1)`

 `The Client runs using java -cp target/bcs2110-2025.jar gemini_lite.Client <URL> [<input>], where <URL> specifies a gemini-lite:// resource and [<input>] provides optional user input for interactive prompts.`